cepharum/hitchy/docs-source/internals/components.md

 ### Services

-Services are software modules or classes as well.
+Services are modules or classes as well.
 They are meant to implement and provide features that are commonly required in controllers, policies and models.
 Whenever there is code to be used redundantly you should put it in a service.

 Service components are discovered in folder **api/services** of your application as well as any installed plugin.